Interior Designer Tips by Joy Moyler Interiors: Trends and Budget

 Joy: Designers charge either flat fees or project fees.
 If you’re not really certain about whether you can splurge on a big project and have your designer see the project all the way through, you might just hire a designer to essentially do a concept fee.
 That designer will then sit down with you, identify your scope of work, and try to pull in elements and materials that you like.
 Identify the wood finishes.
 Do you want porcelain floors, tile, floors, marble floors?
 What kind of tile do you want?
 Do you want simple, basic subway tiles?
 Do you want a really elaborate laser-cut fancy tile?

-Once you decide these things—and I recommend that you bring samples to your first meeting—go to any Home Depot or materials tile store.
-Get samples, sit down with your designer, even on your initial consultation and say, ‘These are the kinds of things I like’ because they start to identify early on where your budget’s going to go.
+Once you decide these things, go to any Home Depot or materials tile store.
+I recommend bringing samples to your initial consultation or first meeting with your designer.
+Showing ‘the kinds of things I like’ will start to identify early on where your budget’s going to go.
 As you’re developing your scope of work, you’re identifying for that person what the overall budget is going to be.
 The designer can help identify how many hours they will need to spend on the project.
-That’s what’s ultimately going to determine the designer’s fee, and how much time they need to commit to the project to see it through.
+This will ultimately determine the designer’s fee, and how much time they need to commit to the project to see it through.

 Again, if you don’t have a big budget for a designer, which is going to start likely at $5,000 for a concept fee or similar, at least you get enough to share with a contractor.